 Are diesel emissions a human rights violation?

 The European Convention of Human Rights (ECHR) was born on September 3rd 1953.
-It took a rather long time from then until it became an integral part of various national laws but today citizens of most European countries are able to directly invoke it before national courts in order to protect their rights.
+It took a rather long time from then until it became an integral part of various national laws but today citizens of most European countries can directly invoke it before national courts to protect their rights.

 The link with LNG is not readily apparent.